Under-19 Men's Asia Cup

 The Under-19 Men's Asia Cup is a cricket competition, contested by the men's under-19 national cricket teams of the Asian Cricket Council members.

 It was first held in 1989 in Bangladesh where India won the tournament.
 The second edition was played after 14 years in 2003 in Pakistan where India retained their title.
 In the group stages of 2003 edition, Irfan Pathan claimed 9/16 against Bangladesh.
 The third edition was played in Malaysia in 2012 where the trophy was shared by India and Pakistan after the final was tied.
 The fourth edition was held in 2013/14 in UAE which was won by India.
 The fifth edition was held in Sri Lanka in December 2016 and was won by India too.
-The sixth edition was held in November 2017 in Malaysia, which was won by Afghanistan by 185 run from Pakistan.
-The seventh edition was held in September & October 2018 in Bangladesh, which was won by India by 144 run from Sri Lanka.
-The eighth edition was held in September 2019 in Sri Lanka & India retained their title.
+The sixth edition was held in November 2017 in Malaysia, which was won by Afghanistan.
+The seventh edition was held in September & October 2018 in Bangladesh, which was won by India.
+The eighth edition was held in September 2019 in Sri Lanka and India retained their title.
 The ninth edition had taken place in December 2021 in United Arab Emirates and was won by India.
 The 10th and 11th editions were won by Bangladesh which defeated the hosts UAE in the UAE and beat India in Nepal, in 2023 and 2024, respectively.

 The second tier event, called Youth Asia Cup, was held in Hong Kong in 1997 and every second year since then.
 It was renamed as ACC Under-19 Elite Cup in 2007.
 Nepal has been the most successful team in the Elite Cup, having won the tournament four times.
 The third tier of the tournament is called ACC Under-19 Challenge Cup and was first held in 2008 in Thailand.